What's a Swedish crayfish party?

-And the Swedes sure know how to celebrate properly.
-Engman shared the five ingredients for a successful kräftskiva (pronounced kreft-HWEE-va).
+Here, Engman shares the five key ingredients for a successful 'kräftskiva' (pronounced kreft-HWEE-va).

 Without a doubt, the most important ingredient.
-And make sure they're well prepared, he says.
+And make sure they're well prepared.
 Other Swedish foods that go along with the festivities are Västerbotten cheese and knäckebröd (crispbread).

 Some would argue that the snapsvisor (traditional drinking songs) are more important than the alcohol itself.
 These songs are supposed to be sung when taking shots.
 Engman said that there are many varieties and tunes, and that it's often the students who add new songs to the mix.

 One popular snapsvisa is called Helan Går - literally "the whole thing goes".
 Here are the lyrics in Swedish:

 The trademark décor found at crayfish parties are round moon faces hanging from the ceiling and walls.
 These moon faces most likely mark the fact that summer is getting darker.

 4. Party hats

 These are optional but tend to be included, usually with a picture of a crayfish on.
 Why?
 Who knows why.
 Just put your hat on and get on with it.

 What is party without the people?
 Crayfish parties in Sweden are very similar to Christmas parties in that the whole family tends to get together to celebrate.
 So make sure you've got plenty of room if you're hosting.